 I wrote a post recently in which I suggested that an elite class of employed folks wasn’t doing its solemn duty.
 The duty?
 To play a proactive and positive role to support the effort of job seekers.
+Specifically, to do informational interviews.
 Are you a member of the employed elite?

 - By doing the above well, you leave a positive impression with a key and potentially influential person in your target company or industry.

 - You may learn of others with whom you can have a similar discussion.
 On some occasions, you may even get a few job leads.

 Notice that I didn’t include “get a job”?
 That’s because informational interviews are one of the building blocks of a strong job search networking effort.
 So you have to have a lot of patience here.

 So, here are the 5 keys to successful informational interviews.
 If you’d like to talk to me about any of the above . . .

 Send me a nice note on Linkedin or regular e-mail.
 In the note, tell me how you found me (referral, Linkedin, etc).
 Introduce yourself (and don’t start with “I’m in transition”).
 Tell me what your objectives are in wanting to talk.
 Have someone else read the note to see if the tone is right.
 Positive and thankful vs. desperate and demanding. 🙂 Suggest a few times that will work for you (so I can choose one) and offer to meet me anywhere (my office is often good/easy or a local Starbucks).
 Be clear about how much time you need (30 minutes feels right to me).